Department of Marketing and Entrepreneurship

 - Financial and Real Estate Sales for Business Majors (also listed in Department of Finance)

-Marketing majors may declare a double major, double minor, and/or major and minor within the College of Business Administration, subject to the regulations imposed by those CBA departments affected.
-Marketing majors minoring within the CBA must select minors designated for business majors.
+Marketing majors may declare a double major, double minor, and/or major and minor within the Wilson College of Business, subject to the regulations imposed by those Wilson College of Business departments affected.
+Marketing majors minoring within the Wilson College of Business must select minors designated for business majors.
 Marketing majors may not declare more than one emphasis in Marketing.

-To graduate with a major in Marketing from the College of Business Administration, a student must earn at least 50% of the business credit hours required for the major at UNI.
-In addition, a minimum of nine graded hours must be earned in 100/3000/4000-level, UNI Marketing courses.
-A student must earn a 2.20 cumulative grade point average at UNI; and earn an overall 2.20 grade point average in ACCT xxxx/120:xxx, MKTG xxxx/130:xxx, MGMT xxxx/150:xxx, FIN xxxx/160:xxx, and ECON xxxx/920:xxx courses taken at UNI.
+All students majoring in business must complete 50% of their major coursework in the Wilson College of Business at UNI.
+Major coursework would include any undergraduate, credit-bearing, graded course taught in the Wilson College of Business at UNI.
+Business courses taken at UNI as credit/no credit do not qualify.
+A minimum of 10 credits must be upper division (3000-4000 level courses).
+In addition, a minimum of nine graded hours must be earned in 3000/4000-level UNI Marketing courses.
+A student must earn a 2.20 cumulative grade point average at UNI; and earn an overall 2.20 grade point average in ACCT xxxx, MKTG xxxx, MGMT xxxx, FIN xxxx, and ECON xxxx courses taken at UNI.
 Students given permission to graduate out-of-residence must earn a 2.20 or better in all courses approved and accepted for out-of-residence credit.

-The Marketing Department may impose additional admission requirements for students wishing to declare a minor or a second CBA major.
-Eligibility to declare a minor or a second CBA major is based on competitive GPA and space availability.
-Students may obtain a copy of these requirements from UNIBusiness Advising (CBB 5) in the College of Business Administration.
+The Marketing and Entrepreneurship Department may impose additional admission requirements for students wishing to declare a minor or a second Wilson College of Business major.
+Eligibility to declare a minor or a second Wilson College of Business major is based on competitive GPA and space availability.
+Students may obtain a copy of these requirements from UNIBusiness Advising (CBB 5) in the Wilson College of Business.

 Bachelor of Arts Degree Programs